US citizen accused of killing North Carolina woman while vacationing. Here's what we know | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rashad Walker, Karol Suarez, Melissa Alonso, Hannah Sarisohn and Jamiel Lynch contributed to this report.
+CNN’s Holly Yan, Rashad Walker, Karol Suarez, Melissa Alonso, Hannah Sarisohn and Jamiel Lynch contributed to this report.